 Testing and assessment are very prominent in today's society.
 They are used in instruction, diagnosis, placement, promotions, credentialing, and selection decisions, and in educational research and evaluation.
 Furthermore, the No Child Left Behind legislation has led to a substantial increase in testing in the public school system.
 Persons trained to develop instruments such as tests, assessments, and questionnaires, to use new models and methods for data collection and analysis (such as item response theory and structural equation models), design sampling frameworks, collect and analyze data, and conduct research and evaluation studies, play vital roles in education.

-The Psychometric Methods, Educational Statistics and Research Methods concentration emphasizes the training of persons in the areas of (1) educational test development (2) psychometric models, methods, and practices, (3) educational statistics, and (4) research and evaluation methods.
+The Research, Educational Measurement and Psychometrics Concentration Methods concentration emphasizes the training of persons in the areas of (1) educational test development (2) psychometric models, methods, and practices, (3) educational statistics, and (4) research and evaluation methods.
 Graduates are trained to carry out the design of research and evaluation studies, to apply modern psychometric models and methods (such as those associated with item response theory, structural equation modeling, and performance-based assessment), to develop and validate a wide variety of instruments, and to analyze data in such diverse settings as the public schools, state and federal agencies, industry, the armed services, and medical and allied-health organizations.
 Our special focus is on the training of program graduates with both theoretical training as well as a wide range of practical experiences.
 Students with such training have no difficulty finding suitable positions upon graduation.
 We also work with universities and testing agencies throughout the world.

 Concentration Coordinator: Craig Wells (Associate Professor)